fabitosh/dotfiles/README.md

 ## Not automated (to automate or just do manually)

-- package manager: homebrew/scoop installation
+- package manager: scoop installation (homebrew should work)
 - ssh key generation and auth on github

 ### On Linux/Work